bijeesraj/docker-help/README.md

 ====== Build a Image and Push to Hub ==========
 sudo docker login --username=bijeesraj007 [Login to docker hub from terminal, so that you an push the image]
 docker build -t bijeesraj007/shop:latest .
 Build and Tag with name 'bijeesraj007/shop:latest' make sure to be in the location where dockerfile is located . sm-shop]
+(no need to give explicit tag latest, by default its latest)

 docker build .    [generic build command]
 docker push bijeesraj007/shop:latest  [To push a created image to docker hub where bijeesraj007/shop is the image name]